top of page

-Breaking Down The Differences between Sales, Marketing and Communications
+Breaking Down The Differences between Branding, Marketing, Communications, PR and Sales

 When it comes to business strategy, the terms Communications (i.e Public Relations) and Marketing (i.e Sales) are often used interchangeably.
 While they do overlap in many areas, they each serve distinct purposes and employ different tactics to achieve their goals.
 Understanding these differences is crucial for small businesses and entrepreneurs looking to optimize their outreach and engagement efforts.

-In this post we'll review all the similaries and differences to help you decide where to invest your resources and attention.
+In this post we'll review all the similarities and differences to help you decide where to invest your resources and attention.

 "PR is a mix of journalism, psychology, and lawyering - it’s an ever-changing and always interesting landscape."